OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ```

 The downside is that, at the time of this writing, objection does not support bulk file transfer yet, so you're restricted to copy individual files.
 Still, this can come handy in some scenarios where you're already exploring the app using objection anyway and find some interesting file.
-Instead of e.g. taking note of the full path of that file and use `adb pull path_to_some_file` from a separate terminal, you might just want to directly do `file download some_file`.
+Instead of e.g. taking note of the full path of that file and use `adb pull <path_to_some_file>` from a separate terminal, you might just want to directly do `file download <some_file>`.

 ##### Using Termux

-If you have a rooted device and have [Termux](https://play.google.com/store/apps/details?id=com.termux "Termux on Google Play") installed, you can start a FTP server.
+If you have a rooted device and have [Termux](https://play.google.com/store/apps/details?id=com.termux "Termux on Google Play") installed, you can start an FTP server.

 Install and run `tsu` on the Android device, which is the Termux su binary: `pkg install tsu`